My Shifts Complete Time Entry Flow

 2. Job entry with other open people still on it

-If another open labor entry exists on the same batch:
+If another open labor entry exists on the same batch and all labor is done is not selected:

 • complete only the current user’s time entry